erryB/IoT_simDevices/README.md

 **Robin** is a C# console application that sends temperature to IoT Hub passing thru an IoT Edge device used as transparent gateway.
 You can find more details in *Robin/README.md* file.

+**Alfred** is a C# console application which uses a X.509 certificate to connect to Azure Device Provisioning Service.
+Then the DPS assigns the appropriate IoT Hub to Alfred and it can start sending simple messages - random temperature and humidity.
+You can find more information in *Alfred/README.md* file

 **CreateDeviceIdentity** is a C# console application you can use to register your device to your IoT Hub